History of gambling in the United States: Legalization in states

 The Las Vegas Strip became the nation's casino capital.

 To overcome the Great Depression, Nevada legalized gambling as a way to bring economic relief.
 In 1931, Nevada legalized most forms of gambling when Assembly Bill 98 was signed into law, providing a source of revenue for the state.
 Interest in development in the state was slow at first, as the state itself had a limited population.
 After 1945, enforcement of gambling laws became more strict in most places and the resort town of Las Vegas became an attractive target for investment by crime figures such as New York's Bugsy Siegel.
 The town rapidly developed during the 1950s, dooming some illegal gambling venues such as Galveston.
 Thanks to cheap air travel and auto access from California, Nevada, and Las Vegas, in particular, it became the center of gambling in the US In the 1960s, Howard Hughes and other legitimate investors purchased many of the most important hotels and casinos in the city, gradually eliminating the city's connections to organized crime.

+In 1948, Stafford King led an unsuccessful campaign for governor of Minnesota on a platform of legalizing gambling.
+If unable to fully legalize gambling, then he planned on repealing the anti-gambling laws passed by the incumbent governor, the anti-gambling Luther Youngdahl.

 Southern Maryland became popular for its slot machines which operated legally there between 1949 (1943 in some places) and 1968.
 In 1977, New Jersey legalized gambling in Atlantic City.
 The city rapidly grew into a significant tourist destination, briefly revitalizing what was previously largely a run-down slum community.
 In 1979, the Seminole tribe opened the first reservation-based commercial gambling beginning a trend that would be followed by other reservations.
 Gradually, lotteries and some types of parimutuel betting were legalized in other areas of the country.

 In the 1990s, riverboat casinos were legalized in Louisiana and Illinois in addition to other states.
 In 1996, Michigan legalized gambling in the city of Detroit, creating an economic center for potential casino growth.

 In the early 21st century, Internet gambling grew rapidly in popularity worldwide.
 Global Internet gambling reaching US$34 billion in 2011.
 This is higher than worldwide movie box office revenues and represents 9% of the international gambling market.
 However, interstate and international transactions remained illegal under the Federal Wire Act of 1961, with additional penalties added by the Unlawful Internet Gambling Enforcement Act of 2006.